Australian cricket faces huge backlash over ball-tampering scandal

-Sydney, March 26, 2018 (AFP) - - Cricket Australia chief James Sutherland was rushing to South Africa Monday with the sport facing one of the toughest weeks in its history as a backlash grows over a ball-tampering scandal which is likely to cost Steve Smith the Test captaincy.
+Sydney, March 26, 2018 (AFP) - - Australian cricket was facing perhaps the toughest week in its history on Monday as a backlash grew over a ball-tampering scandal which is likely to cost Steve Smith the Test captaincy.

-Sponsors expressed "deep concern" as media and fans called for widespread changes and decisive action following the shock admission that Smith and senior team members plotted to cheat in South Africa.
+Sponsors expressed "deep concern" as media and fans called for widespread changes following the shock admission that Smith and senior team members plotted to cheat in South Africa.

-Smith, 28, was removed from the captaincy for the remainder of the third Test against South Africa on Sunday and was then banned for one match by the International Cricket Council (ICC).
+Smith, 28, was suspended as skipper for the remainder of the third Test against South Africa on Sunday and was then banned for one match by the ICC.

 His team's weekend of shame then ended in a crushing 322-run rout.
 Set an unlikely 430 to win, Australia were bowled out for a paltry 107 with fast bowler Morne Morkel taking five for 23.

-"I am travelling to Johannesburg this evening and will arrive Tuesday morning local time to meet Iain to understand the findings of the investigation to that point, and to determine recommended outcomes," he said late Monday.

-"We know Australians want answers and we will keep you updated on our findings and next steps, as a matter of urgency."

-Smith and all members of the team will remain in South Africa to assist in the probe to determine exactly what happened, and who knew.
+Cricket Australia said in statement Monday that Smith and all members of the team would remain in South Africa for the time being to assist in its probe into the circumstances around what happened.

 David Warner also stood down from his role as vice-captain, while questions remain over coach Darren Lehmann although Smith said the former Australian international was not involved in the conspiracy.